SteeltoeOSS/Documentation/docs/guides/stream/quick-start.md

 > [!NOTE]
 > This guide applies to Steeltoe v3.
 [This component has been removed from v4](https://github.com/SteeltoeOSS/Steeltoe/issues/1244).

-# Quick Start w/ RabbitMQ
+# Quick Start with RabbitMQ

 This guide will show you how to create a Steeltoe Stream service that receives messages coming from messaging middleware of your choice and logs the received message to the console.